ADDA-js/learn-js/week3-for-strings-arrays/notes_w3.md

 - ask the user (using prompt) for a band/artist, turn the user input lower case and then tell the user if you like the band too
 - hint: check to see if it is also in your array.

+*Ended here S18, moved the rest to w4*
 #### 2, 10 minutes we do
 ```javascript
 var breakfast = ['granola', 'yougurt', 'coffee'];